AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

   }
 }
 ```
-- The first `environment` blockt applies to whole pipeline the latter is for only that `stage Example`
+- The first `environment` block applies to whole pipeline the latter is for only that `stage Example`

 #### Notifications